samlinux/htsc/meetup-231020/index.md

 peer lifecycle chaincode queryinstalled
 ```

-To apprive to the chaincode we need one more environment variable, the so-called CC_PACKAGE_ID.
+To approve to the chaincode we need one more environment variable, CC_PACKAGE_ID.
 ```bash
 export CC_PACKAGE_ID=abstore_1:3918d0438fd2ebe48ed1bde01533513a14f788846fd2d72ef054482760e73409
 ```